Trance-0/NoteNextra/content/Math401/Freiwald_summer/Math401_P1.md

 (above formula is from the presentation of Patrick Hayden.)

 For now we ignore this part if we don't consider the application of the following sections.
-The detailed explanation will be added later.
+The detailed explanation will be added later (hopefully very soon).

+---

 ### Surprise in high-dimensional quantum systems